Skating isn’t all about the medals.

 According to the rules for the Winter Games, members of the synchronized skating teams must be age seventeen or under.
 One of our skaters wouldn’t be able to compete at the Games.
-Plan B was the entire team would compete at the Manitoba Championships and the Interlake Regional Precision Competition.
+Plan B was the entire team would compete at the Manitoba Championships and later the Interlake Regional Precision Competition.

 If we didn’t make it to the Winter Games in Carmen.

-But we were double silver-plated the last season.
+Because we were double silver-plated the last season.
 Runners up to St. Andrews at the previous Interlake Winter Games.
 They were the unbeatable team.
-We were at least on the judges radar for the silver.
+We were on the judges’ radar for the silver.
 Plus we were once a mighty team of eight, and we’d grown into a powerful 16-member team.
 Why wouldn’t we win silver?

 Because life doesn’t happen as planned.

 We didn’t advance to the 1990 Manitoba Winter Games.
-We won the bronze medal.
+We won the bronze medal at the Interlake trials.

 In fact, we almost didn’t medal after placing fourth in unexpected compulsories.
 Expected, but not the ones we’d be practising.
 After the free program – despite two falls – we placed third and won the overall bronze.

-But that bronze pushed us.
-The Interlake Winter Games were in January, and our season was far from over.
-We had work to do, and we worked hard.
-It wasn’t easy.
-There were tears, triple run throughs, drills.
+That bronze pushed us though.
+Those Interlake Winter Games were in January, and our season was far from over.
+We worked hard.
+Triple run throughs.
+Pushing each other, yelling at each other.
+There were tears, drills, falls, and laughs.
 And all worthwhile.

-That February, we won the gold at provincials.
-And today – March 9, 1990, marks 29 years since we won the 1990 Interlake Precision Regional Competition over the St. Andrews Precise-ettes Novice team.
+That February, we won the gold medal at provincials.
+And today – March 9, 1990 – marks 29 years since we won the 1990 Interlake Precision Regional Competition over the St. Andrews Precise-ettes Novice team.

 No one beats the St. Andrew Precise-ettes Novice team.

 During the 1993 ice show – Aladdin on Ice – I skated a synchro exhibition performance with the senior skaters.
 We even reused some of the choreography from my former Junior team’s 1989/1990 season.
-But nothing matched the excitement of competitive synchro.
+But nothing matchs the excitement of competitive synchro.